ksu-cs-projects-2024-2025/spring-2025-BryanGross21/README.md

 To Do:
 1. Download the Monogame framework - done
-2. Working on art assets - Characters
+2. Minigames - Working on
+3. Desktop Interface - Working on
+4. Dialogue - Working on